SNCB Type 29

 The NMBS/SNCB Type 29 was a class of "Consolidation" type steam locomotives built between 1945 and 1946.
 The class was ordered and used to help revive the operations of the National Railway Company of Belgium (NMBS/SNCB) following World War II.
 The locomotives were built in Canada and the United States, and supplied to Belgium under the auspices of what later became known as the Marshall Plan.

 Two members of the class, no. 29.013 & 29.164, have been preserved by the NMBS/SNCB.
-29.013 for display at Train World, the Belgian national railway museum at Schaarbeek railway station in north-central Brussels, and 29.164 at a depot near Haine-Saint-Pierre, surviving as mobile steam heater A621.904.
+29.013 for display at Train World, the Belgian national railway museum at Schaerbeek railway station in north-central Brussels, and 29.164 at a depot near Haine-Saint-Pierre, surviving as mobile steam heater A621.904.